All Episodes

 dan friesen

-That little in-between place.
+So we're in that little in-between place.

 And so I decided what we're going to do is I'm going to close the fundraiser that we had for the buttons at the end of the week.

-So if anybody would like to join in and throw some support to the Transgender Law Center that we have been raising the funds for with the buttons, I realize I haven't mentioned that in quite a while.
+So if anybody would like to join in and throw some support to the Transgender Law Center that we have been raising funds for with the buttons, I realize I haven't mentioned that in quite a while.

 jordan holmes